Redirects when moving shop

 Guide to setting up redirects when moving your shop to Shoporama to preserve SEO value.

-When you move your online store from another platform to Shoporama, your products and categories will likely get new URLs.
-It's important to set up redirects so that visitors and search engines find the right pages.
+When you migrate your online store from another platform to Shoporama, your products and categories will likely have new URLs.
+It’s important to set up redirects so that visitors and search engines can find the correct pages.

 Why are redirects important?